marcwiest/helixcss/README.md

 ## Roadmap

 1. Start using the CHANGLOG.md file and begin versioning.
-2. Build compiler using Gulp and [Autoprefixer](https://css-tricks.com/autoprefixer).
-3. Clean mixin-only components to avoid nested selectors and code bloat.
+2. Clean mixin-only components to avoid nested selectors and code bloat.
-4. Create a proper documentation.
+3. Create a proper documentation.

 ## Browser & OS Support